The Playbooks allow you to define negotiation rules to structure and automate the review of your contracts using AI.

 Standard Playbooks (Tomorro)

-Standard Playbooks have been designed by Tomorro's legal team to meet market standards.
-They cover various common contract types (NDA, SaaS, commercial partnership, etc.).
+The Standard Playbooks have been designed by Tomorro's legal team to meet market standards.
+They cover various common contract types (NDA, SaaS, commercial partnership, etc.) and are available in French, English and German.

 Each standard playbook contains a set of predefined rules.
 A rule can detail:

-• Rule: the description of what the AI must check in the contract, along with the evaluation criteria.
+Rule: the description of what the AI should check in the contract, along with the evaluation criteria.

-• Risk if not met: the potential consequences in case of non-compliance.
+Risk if not followed: the potential consequences of non-compliance.

 Try a Standard Playbook